 Thinking about the way architecture, assemblages and spaces inform work and performance.
 The way the drag as ever-shifting simulacrum responds to codified spaces, and performances changes in each ecology.
 I’ve been experimenting with theatrical rhythm also, heavier climaxes to form of the act, slow somewhat – lost – drawn-out spaces between theatrical explosions, ultimately conjuring the anti-climax.
 Form and rhythm, I feel somatically a linkage, and hence why I have been exploring the two harmoniously.
 Both are held deeply in the body and respond to complicated\ environments.

-I feel as though these contemplations arose from working across multiple different settings, from the Melbourne Immigration Museum, the NGV, to the Town Hall of Daylesford and Moomba.
+I feel as though these contemplations arose from working across multiple different settings, from the Melbourne Immigration Museum, the NGV, from the Town Hall of Daylesford to the Foothills of the Dandenongs and Moomba Parade.
 As I have been thinking about the ways my practice responds to spaces, I’ve gravitated towards working with tension control and rhythm/s in my act writing as a counterbalance.
 To feel, be with and tweak what I have control over while noticing space as an informant, and often the lack of control one has on space/landscape/structure they perform in.